HamzaMalikProjects/Engineering-Arduino-Projects/README.md

 All work in this repository complies with [Toronto Metropolitan University’s Senate Policy 60 – Academic Integrity](https://www.torontomu.ca/senate/policies/pol60.pdf).

-Use of this material should support learning and not violate course or institutional academic integrity standards.
+Use of this material should support learning and not violate academic integrity standards.

 ---